-Atomic memory operations, by their design, generate system-wide observable contentions in the target memory regions they operate on.
+2) Analysis: Atomic memory operations, by their design, generate system-wide observable contentions in the target memory regions they operate on.
 And this particular feature of atomic memory operations caught our attention.
 Ideally, contention generated by an atomic memory operation is well bounded, and is only evident when the affected memory region is accessed in parallel.
 Thus, atomic memory operations are not exploitable for cross-VM covert channels, because VMs normally do not implicitly share physical memory.
 However, we have found out that the hardware implementations of atomic memory operations do not match the idealistic specification, and memory contentions caused by atomic memory operations could propagate much further than expected.

 Early generations (before Pentium Pro) of x86 processors implement atomic memory operations by using bus lock, a dedicated hardware signal that provides exclusive access of the memory bus to the device who asserts it.
 While providing a very convenient means to implement atomic memory operations, the sledgehammer-like approach of locking the memory bus results in system-wide memory contention.
-In addition to being exploitable for covert channels, the bus-locking implementation of atomic memory operations also causes performance and scalability problems.
+In addition to being exploitable for covert channels, the buslocking implementation of atomic memory operations also causes performance and scalability problems.

 Modern generations (before Intel Nehalem and AMD K8/K10) of x86 processors improve the implementation of atomic memory operations by significantly reducing the likelihood of memory bus locking.
-In particular, when an atomic operation is performed on a memory region that can be entirely cached by a cache line, which is a very common case, the corresponding cache line is locked, instead of asserting the memory bus lock [10].
-However, on these platforms, atomic memory operations can still be exploited for covert channels, because the triggering conditions for bus-locking are not eliminated.
-Specifically, when atomic operations are performed on memory regions with an exotic4 configuration-unaligned addresses that span two cache lines, atomicity cannot be ensured by cache line locking, and bus lock signals are thus asserted.
+In particular, when an atomic operation is performed on a memory region that can be entirely cached by a cache line, which is a very common case, the corresponding cache line is locked, without locking the memory bus [30].
+However, atomic memory operations can still be exploited for covert channels, because the triggering conditions for bus-locking are not eliminated.
+Specifically, when atomic operations are performed on memory regions